Halteres (ancient Greece)

-Halteres (/hælˈtəriːz/; ἁλτῆρες, from "ἅλλομαι" - hallomai, "leap, spring"; cf. "ἅλμα" - halma, "leaping") were a type of dumbbells used in Ancient Greece.
-In Ancient Greek sports, halteres were used as lifting weights, and also as weights in their version of the long jump, Halteres were held in both hands to allow an athlete to jump a greater distance; they may have been dropped after the first or second jump.
+Halteres (/hælˈtəriːz/; ἁλτῆρες, from "ἅλλομαι" - hallomai, "leap, spring"; cf. "ἅλμα" - halma, "leaping") were a type of kettlebells used in ancient Greece.
+In ancient Greek sports, halteres were used as lifting weights, and also as weights in their version of the long jump.
+Halteres were held in both hands to allow an athlete to jump a greater distance; they may have been dropped after the first or second jump.

 The athlete would swing the weights backwards and forwards just before take-off, thrust them forwards during take-off, and swing them backwards just before releasing them and landing.
-Halteres were made of stone or metal, and weighed between 2 and 9 kg.
+Halteres were made of stone or metal and weighed between 2 and 9 kg.
 They added about 17 cm to a 3 m long jump.

 History

-Recognized as the Greek equivalent of modern-day dumbbells, the halteres served multiple uses from training to competition.
-Ancient Greek records shows the evidence of the halteres dating to as far back as 700 BC.
-In Ancient Greece, exercise and training was highly valued.
-By the 5th Century BC, halteres were of common use in Ancient Greek training regimes.
-Popularity of the halteres grew globally as by the 2nd Century BC, famous Greek physician, Galen, came up with a variety of exercises that required the use of halteres.
+Recognized as the Greek equivalent of modern-day kettlebells, the halteres served multiple uses from training to competition.
+Ancient Greek records show evidence of the halteres dating to as far back as 700 BC.
+In ancient Greece, exercise and training was highly valued.
+By the 5th century BC, halteres were of common use in ancient Greek training regimes.
+Popularity of the halteres grew globally as by the 2nd century BC, famous Greek physician, Galen, came up with a variety of exercises that required the use of halteres.
 Galen insisted halteres as a necessity for physical fitness as it trained the body for war.

 The Romans, who also had a strong concern on physical fitness as a civic virtue, adopted the use of halteres in their exercises as a means to strengthen their armies.
-In his book Description Of Greece, Greek geographer Pausanias defined halteres as “half of a circle, but elliptical and made so that the fingers pass through as they do through the handle of a shield.”
-Regarding the Greeks, specifically Greek pentathletes, halteres were most popularly used to train for specific sporting events in the Ancient Olympic Games, most notably the long jumping events.
-The use of helteres built strength and allowed for stronger athletic performances from Ancient Greek athletes.
+In his book Description of Greece, Greek geographer Pausanias defined halteres as “half of a circle, but elliptical and made so that the fingers pass through as they do through the handle of a shield.”

+Regarding the Greeks, specifically Greek pentathletes, halteres were most popularly used to train for specific sporting events in the ancient Olympic Games, most notably the long jumping events.
+The use of halteres built strength and allowed for stronger athletic performances from ancient Greek athletes.